aryahassibi/Compresso-Store/README.md

 ## 📍 Quick Start (Docker)
 The project is containerized with Docker for easy setup and deployment.
-For complete development instructions, see the [Development Guide](./DEVELOPMENT.md).
+For complete development instructions, see the [Development Guide 📖](./DEVELOPMENT.md).
 Here are the most essential commands to boot up the application:

 ```bash
 # 1. install Docker Desktop from https://www.docker.com/products/docker-desktop